ianmwariri/QuizBoard/README.md

 ## BEHAVIOUR DRIVEN DEVELOPMENT (BDD)
-The User is expected to Click the 'Start' Button to Begin the
+The User is expected to Click the 'Start' Button to Begin the Quiz

 The Program should Return Performance Marks when the User Clicks 'Submit'.